 If you don’t want to do the ‘bee bomb’ thing, although I really do recommend it, you could sow your own wildflower garden or have pots of bee attracting flowers on balconies, patios or just outside your front or back door.
 Bees are most active between March and September (UK) and growing a variety of flowers that bloom at different times during this period will keep you and the bees happy.

 Have a stroll around the garden centre and perhaps ask some knowledgeable shop assistants to steer you in the bee direction!
-I found a fun pack of bee attracting flower seeds at Thompson & Morgan but they only deliver in the UK.
+I found a mix of bee attracting flower seeds at Amazon UK

 Honey Bee Collection